And then there’s this:

 Muskies are the great white sharks of the freshwater world.
 Large, powerful and well‑armed, they ambush prey and attack ferociously, biting hard and swallowing their meals head first.
 Their explosive strikes on top‑water lures are legendary.

-Saric, host of The Musky Hunter TV show and editor of Musky Hunter Magazine, recently pointed out that stable summer waters of northern North America might produce the greatest number of musky, but those same waters are much more likely to produce trophy musky in late fall.
+Saric, host of The Musky Hunter TV show and editor of Musky Hunter Magazine, recently pointed out that stable summer waters of northern North America might produce the highest number of musky.
+Still, those same waters are much more likely to produce trophy musky in late fall.

 “Water in late fall can be unstable.
 The days — and, therefore, the fishing windows — are shorter and the weather is colder, but the fish are heavier,” he said.
 “And once you locate them, you should be able to catch more of them because they tend to concentrate.”